Here's how safety glasses are meant to fit – And why it matters

 2. The nose piece should be comfortable and contact your nose without pinching.

-3. You should be able to see in all directions without major obstruction.
+3. You should be able to see in all directions without significant obstruction.

-6. Lenses should cover your eyebrows and any soft tissue around it.
+6. Lenses should cover your eyebrows and any soft tissue around them.

 7. Eyewear should stay in place when you move your head front to back and side to side.